MarquezProject/marquez/docs/deployment-overview.md

 ## Authentication

 Our [clients](https://github.com/MarquezProject/marquez/tree/main/clients) support authentication by automatically sending an API key on each request via [_Bearer Auth_](https://datatracker.ietf.org/doc/html/rfc6750) when configured on client instantiation.

-By default, the Marquez HTTP API does not require any form of authentication or authorization.
+> **Note:**  By default, the Marquez HTTP API server does not require any form of authentication or authorization.

 ## Next Steps